JungleeAadmi/sTalk-v4/README.md

 ## ✨ Features
 🔔 Multi-Device Push: Notifications ring on all your devices (iOS, Android, Desktop) simultaneously.
- - ***please note that your server/lxc container time has to be same as your local time to make this push notification work***
+ - ***please note that your server/lxc container time has to be same as your local time to make this push notification work*** - check at the bottom for more.

 🎙️ Voice Notes: Record and send audio messages directly.